H4HWV2011/msjarvis-public-docs/thesis/31-fractal-optimization-and-dgms.md

 - Connector function:
   - By learning better ways to pass information between its attached service and neighboring components, each unit acts as a connector that can refine flows across boundaries.
   - Examples include optimizers attached to retrieval routes, live-cycle jobs, and integration routines such as the cooperative and web platform connectors described in the preceding chapter.
+  - Examples include optimizers attached to retrieval routes, live-cycle jobs, and integration routines such as the cooperative and web platform connectors described in the preceding chapter.
 - Archive of variants:
   - Over time, each optimizer builds up a small collection of candidate configurations or workflows for its area, along with basic performance information.